Hello! Click on one of our members below to chat on Whatsapp

 Hiking into Machu Picchu is an iconic pilgrimage that many adventurers wish to take on as they visit Peru.
-There are countless of hikes to choose from, divided into short trails or multi-day treks.
-The two most popular short treks is the the Inca Trail (also known as KM104) into the ruins, or hiking the stairs from Aguas Calientes to the entrance.
+There are countless hikes to choose from, divided into short trails or multi-day treks.
+The two most popular short treks is the Inca Trail (also known as KM104) into the ruins, or hiking the stairs from Aguas Calientes to the entrance.

 Naturally, hiking from KM 104 and following in the footsteps of the Incas.
 Later, you are privy to the most exclusive and unique vintage point of the Historical UNESCO World Heritage site of Machu Picchu from the Sun Gate.
 Its a 12km/7.5 mile hike that´s mostly gradual with a few inclines to challenge you.
 Its a fantastic mix of adventure, history, nature and discovery.
-You pass through many different Inca sites and nature and landscape is breathtaking.
+Pass through many different Inca sites and nature and landscape is breathtaking.

 In contrast to this, hiking the stairs from Aguas Calientes in a free activity.
 However, it is extremely challenging.
 The fact that you only have a just under 2km is not a true representation of the challenge ahead.
 The stairs from Aguas Calientes to Machu Picchu are extremely steep and your knees and legs will feel every step you take.
 Steps at high altitudes are always challenging.
 As usual, the views are absolutely stunning.
 The mountains are this lush, vibrant green color because you are so close to the Amazon Jungle.